The Modern Energy Hub for Wyoming Wind Energy.

 PROJECT BENEFITS

-• Seminoe Pumped Storage will provide Wyoming with an important, versatile, and economical tool for supporting reliable power supply and grid stability.
+Seminoe Pumped Storage will provide Wyoming with an important, versatile, and economical tool for supporting reliable power supply and grid stability.
 As the state and region modernizes its electrical system and transitions to greater reliance on variable and intermittent resources, like solar and wind energy, energy storage is becoming critically important.
-Detailed socioeconomic studies and analyses are being conducted.
-Preliminary estimates are described below.
+Seminoe Pumped Storage would also help to optimize the efficient use of baseload resources like coal and nuclear, which are important to Wyoming’s existing and future energy mix.
+All of this translates into cleaner, more reliable, and more economical power for Wyoming and the greater region.

 -Income from lodging, gas, dining and other local spending by project development support staff.